Key Takeaways

 This guide clarifies the differences, helps you choose the right tool, and introduces a third option that combines the benefits of both.

-What Is a Company Wiki?
+What Is a Company Wiki and How Does It Work?

 A wiki is a collaborative documentation platform where anyone (or anyone with permission) can create and edit content.
 Think Wikipedia's model applied to internal information.